sirviot/data-analysis-with-python-2020/README.md

 ## Usage

+ 1. Have the _Remote - Containers_ extension installed on VSCode
- 1. Clone or copy this repository to Your computer
+ 2. Clone or copy this repository to Your computer
- 2. Open the directory in Visual Studio Code
+ 3. Open the directory in Visual Studio Code
- 3. Select _Reopen in Container_ from the Command Palette
+ 4. Select _Reopen in Container_ from the Command Palette

 After that the TMC extension should be available in the icons on the left.